Nit31/AliExpress_Price_Prediction/notebooks/README.md

     * Exploratory data analysis (EDA) relevant to business questions.
     * Visualizations of the data.
 * *`data_understanding.ipynb`:* This notebook provides a more technical exploration of the data.
 It may cover:
     * Feature engineering.
+    * EDA.
     * In-depth statistical analysis.
-* *`EDA.ipynb`:* This notebook is dedicated to comprehensive Exploratory Data Analysis (EDA), aiming to uncover patterns, relationships, and anomalies in the dataset.
+    * POC.

 ## Running the Notebooks

 Ensure you have the required libraries installed.
+Install requirements by running `./scripts/install_requirements.sh` from the project directory.
 You can typically find the dependencies in a separate `requirements.txt` file.